Osiris-Team/Osiris-Team/AI_COST_ESTIMATE.md

    - Clearly show all calculation steps.

 4. **Delivery Timeline:**
-   - Calculate the estimated delivery time in weeks, assuming a single developer works 20 hours per week and use the discounted hours.
+   - Calculate the estimated delivery time in weeks for the "Basic" 10h, "Pro" 20h, and "Expert" 30h packages, assuming a single developer and use the discounted hours.
    - Mention any factors that could affect the timeline.

 5. **License and Legal Terms:**